Философия

 The low-cost effectiveness of Nudge is one of its key benefits (Takebayashi et al. 2022).
 Nudge interventions leverage human psychology to modify behavior instead of requiring significant financing or changes to the law.
 But there are also difficulties.
 The main one is the moral question surrounding the application of nudges.
 Some contend that without providing enough information, these interventions could influence people's behavior.
 Transparency and the inclusion of free will are therefore necessary for the ethical application of the theory.

 Numerous industries, including public policy, health, and human resource management, have found use for the nudge idea.
-The implementation of nudge theory in human resource management (HRM) can result in benecial changes in employee behavior (Miller, Williams & O'Neill 2018).
+The implementation of nudge theory in human resource management (HRM) can result in beneficial changes in employee behavior (Miller, Williams & O'Neill 2018).
 For instance, encouraging staff members to engage in group activities or take regular breaks can have a positive impact on their mental and physical health as well as productivity.
-One specic example might be the usage of self-care reminders, which help prevent burnout and enhance concentration by reminding staff members to take brief walks or breaks.
+One specific example might be the usage of self-care reminders, which help prevent burnout and enhance concentration by reminding staff members to take brief walks or breaks.
 Employee engagement and morale can also be raised by publicly praising work and offering modest incentives.

 Assessing the long-term impact of nudges and their potential to foster lasting values is vital for measuring their success.
 Yet, many critics of nudge theory challenge this view, asserting that people should fully understand the reasoning behind lifestyle changes and the behavior being promoted to ensure these adjustments become lasting habits (Goodwin 2012).
 A prominent critique focuses on the potential for nudges to be manipulative, raising complex issues about their legitimacy as non-coercive measures.
-Detractors are particularly concerned with the paternalistic aspect of nudges, arguing that they may undermine rational decisionmaking by subtly guiding individuals toward specic choices, often without their conscious recognition (Wilkinson 2013).
+Detractors are particularly concerned with the paternalistic aspect of nudges, arguing that they may undermine rational decisionmaking by subtly guiding individuals toward specific choices, often without their conscious recognition (Wilkinson 2013).

 Like any form of intervention, nudging can produce unintended negative outcomes along with its advantages.
-Immediate negative effects might occur due to consumers’ quick responses to such measures.
+Immediate negative effects might occur due to consumers’quick responses to such measures.
 For example, labeling foods as healthy or offering a default choice alongside healthy menu items can unintentionally lead to overconsumption (Rose, Khaw & Marmot 2008).
 Although nudges are typically intended to be broadly effective, relying too heavily on them can detract from more extensive, community-level approaches that might yield better results, resulting in what is known as indirect harm.

-The nudge theory in particular, is an effective strategy for inuencing people to make better judgments (Chapman 2017).
+The nudge theory in particular, is an effective strategy for influencing people to make better judgments (Chapman 2017).
 Organizations can build settings that enhance people's health, well-being, and performance without restricting their freedom of choice by implementing tiny, deliberate interventions.
-Whether it's public policy or human resource management, nudge has the ability to revolutionize the way we interact with the world around us, delivering benecial consequences in a subtle way.
+Whether it's public policy or human resource management, nudge has the ability to revolutionize the way we interact with the world around us, delivering beneficial consequences in a subtle way.

 Nudge HRM practices and job satisfaction of health workers

 The interpretations of Human Resource Management (HRM) are various, highlighting its evolving and dynamic nature as perspectives change over time.
-One denition views HRM or Human Resources (HR) as an all-encompassing system that includes actions, strategies, and procedures.
+One definition views HRM or Human Resources (HR) as an all-encompassing system that includes actions, strategies, and procedures.
 They are aimed at helping an organization attract, retain, and effectively manage skilled employees who drive productivity and operational success.
 Another perspective describes HRM as involving the processes of attracting, selecting, developing, employing, and accommodating employees in the workplace, with the goal of improving job satisfaction and boosting organizational performance (Papalexandri & Bouradas 2003).

 The operation of an organization directly affects the standard of patient care and the welfare of health professionals, making health human resource management an essential component of that functioning.
 The health industry is known for its high stress levels, hard working conditions, and emotionally taxing employment (Chan, Nwaogu & Naslund 2020).
 The implementation of Nudge theory in this situation can offer creative ways to raise employee satisfaction and improve their whole work experience.

-The principal dynamics within mental health professional teams, that contribute to job satisfaction, is encompassing the following items: support from the team, the freedom of autonomy, collaborative efforts, active involvement in making decisions, personal belief in one's competence (self-ecacy), dedication and reliability in project execution, the skill to nalize tasks, and the adaptability of staff members to evolving circumstances, along with effective conict resolution within the group (Verhaeghe & Bracke 2012).
+The principal dynamics within mental health professional teams, that contribute to job satisfaction, is encompassing the following items: support from the team, the freedom of autonomy, collaborative efforts, active involvement in making decisions, personal belief in one's competence (self-efficacy), dedication and reliability in project execution, the skill to finalize tasks, and the adaptability of staff members to evolving circumstances, along with effective conflict resolution within the group (Verhaeghe & Bracke 2012).
 Moreover, mental health practitioners are expected to adapt to new methodologies that might limit their professional autonomy and presuppose a broad range of competencies to navigate these challenges (Acker 2010).

 For healthcare workers, job satisfaction is essential as it impacts their personal health and the standard of care they give patients.
-Healthcare personnel can manage stress, gain more professional condence, and foster a more supportive work atmosphere by implementing Nudge HRM practices.
-Small interventions are the foundation of the nudge hypothesis, which was rst brought forward in academia by Thaler and Sunstein.
+Healthcare personnel can manage stress, gain more professional confidence, and foster a more supportive work atmosphere by implementing Nudge HRM practices.
+Small interventions are the foundation of the nudge hypothesis, which was first brought forward in academia by Thaler and Sunstein.
 Their goal is to impact positively people's behaviour without restricting their freedom.
 Nudges can be used in the context of human resource management (HRM) to assist healthcare workers in making decisions that will improve their productivity and well-being (Miller, Williams & O'Neill 2018).

 Health professionals sometimes overlook their own well-being in hospitals and health centers due to time constraints and stressful work environments.
 Nudges, such as hydration alerts or reminders to take quick breaks (Nemec et al. 2021), can be used to urge employees to take care of themselves, which lowers stress and boosts job satisfaction.
-Simultaneously, it has been demonstrated that acknowledging employees' contributions is a signicant contributor to their job happiness.
+Simultaneously, it has been demonstrated that acknowledging employees' contributions is a significant contributor to their job happiness.
 Interventions like praising professionals publicly or giving little symbolic gifts to recognize their accomplishments foster a healthy work environment, where employees feel appreciated for their contributions (Viale 2022).

 For healthcare professionals, it is essential to have a supportive network and a sense of community in order to maintain their mental health (Yoong et al. 2020).
 HR managers can put in place nudges to promote social contact, such as setting up common areas for breaks or planning get-togethers.
 These kinds of interventions reduce emotional suffering and improve individual sense of belonging.
 One essential component of work happiness is having a feeling of autonomy and control.
-Giving workers options about their schedule or how to complete a task without adding to their workload might make them feel more condent and contribute to their professional well-being.
+Giving workers options about their schedule or how to complete a task without adding to their workload might make them feel more confident and contribute to their professional well-being.
 This promotes equal employment opportunities.
 This crucial function involves adherence to legal standards, ensuring all potential and current employees are treated equitably, free from bias, discrimination, or favoritism.
 The goal is to guarantee that every individual, with the prerequisite knowledge, skills, and abilities, receives a fair chance at employment opportunities.

 Opportunities for ongoing education and training improve both employee happiness and professional development.
-HR managers can stimulate participation in training activities, which contributes to the development of professional condence and satisfaction, by employing nudges, such as reminders for training sessions or recommendations for new skills that can be acquired.
-The use of Nudge HRM techniques in the healthcare industry is a novel and ecacious strategy that can provide numerous advantages for the workforce and the healthcare system at large.
+HR managers can stimulate participation in training activities, which contributes to the development of professional confidence and satisfaction, by employing nudges, such as reminders for training sessions or recommendations for new skills that can be acquired.
+The use of Nudge HRM techniques in the healthcare industry is a novel and efficacious strategy that can provide numerous advantages for the workforce and the healthcare system at large.
 Healthcare workers can improve their well-being and contentment with small, targeted interventions, which will increase their productivity and care quality (Müller, Böhm & Renz 2023).
-Continuous education and the acquisition of specialized skills are deemed crucial for aligning with the organization's needs, adapting to changes, ensuring strategic exibility, and maintaining the organization’s competitive edge through a committed and skilled workforce.
+Continuous education and the acquisition of specialized skills are deemed crucial for aligning with the organization's needs, adapting to changes, ensuring strategic flexibility, and maintaining the organization’s competitive edge through a committed and skilled workforce.
 The application of nudge principles to human resource management presents novel opportunities for fostering a more compassionate, humane, and supportive work environment in the health industry.

 The evaluation of employees is a crucial element in any healthcare organization, as it directly impacts staff performance and consequently, the organization’s success.
 Evaluations can be conducted through various methods, with periodic reviews being one of the most common.
 These assessments, carried out at different intervals depending on the organization, aim to evaluate employee performance against established goals.
-This underscores the importance of setting specic, measurable objectives and dening clear expectations for employee performance.
-Another widely used method is ‘Management by Objectives’ (MBO), which emphasizes results and relies on the completion of well-dened tasks (Ogbeiwi 2021).
+This underscores the importance of setting specific, measurable objectives and defining clear expectations for employee performance.
+Another widely used method is ‘Management by Objectives’ (MBO), which emphasizes results and relies on the completion of well-defined tasks (Ogbeiwi 2021).
 This forward-thinking approach aligns individual objectives with the organization's strategic goals, adding considerable value.
 Regardless of the method chosen, the primary aim of employee evaluations is to foster continuous development and workforce improvement.
 Therefore, such evaluations should be based on objective and transparent criteria to ensure fairness and promote ongoing growth and professional development among employees.

 The role of Nudge HRM in reduction of burnout of health workers

-A signicant issue for healthcare professionals is burnout (Cohen et al. 2023).
+A significant issue for healthcare professionals is burnout (Cohen et al. 2023).
 This condition is produced by high stress, long working hours, persistent emotional demands, and the constant need to offer care.
 Professionals who are experiencing burnout are less productive and committed to their work, which has an impact on both their well-being and the standard of healthcare services (Soled 2021).
 Using Nudge HRM methods, which use incremental, deliberate interventions to enhance employee well-being and better behaviors without imposing radical changes, is one way to assist lessen this issue.

 Many times, healthcare professionals require a sense of control over their work.
-Nudge HRM practices can offer options that provide exibility.
-For instance, the opportunity of giving employees the exibility to adjust their shifts or set their own hours, when given the right information, increases their sense of autonomy and reduces their risk of burnout.
+Nudge HRM practices can offer options that provide flexibility.
+For instance, the opportunity of giving employees the flexibility to adjust their shifts or set their own hours, when given the right information, increases their sense of autonomy and reduces their risk of burnout.
 Having greater control over the work schedule and being able to adjust it, when necessary, increases job satisfaction and lowers burnout.
 In parallel, healthcare professionals may disregard their breaks due to the pressure to deliver care continuously.
 HR managers can create cues, like frequent breaks or the usage of quiet rooms or other relaxation areas, where staff members can go to unwind for a bit, to help professionals remember how important it is to take breaks (Rudnicka et al. 2022).

-The experience that employees have at work is greatly inuenced by it.
+The experience that employees have at work is greatly influenced by it.
 It is possible to use nudges to alter the physical surroundings in a way that reduces stress.
 Simple treatments that can lift spirits and lower stress levels, include putting up posters with calming words or images, increasing the use of natural light, and developing green areas inside the hospital.
 There are several advantages of implementing Nudge HRM techniques in the healthcare industry, including a decrease in burnout.
 Employees believe that the system supports them and enables them to handle stress in healthy ways since it fosters a more cordial and helpful work atmosphere.
 Employees' mental health and job happiness are both improved by little, focused prods, which also aid to improve the quality of health services (Soled 2021; Vlaev et al. 2016).

 In 2018, Papakosta-Gaki, Tsounis & Kafetsios conducted a study on the job satisfaction of 323 mental health professionals employed in primary and secondary psychiatric care settings.
 The study provides scanning of the dynamics between the mental health staff and service users.
 It explores their interactions, attitudes, prevailing stereotypes, and biases concerning mental illness.
 Along with it goes the analysis of principles of attachment theory, namely how professionals establish and navigate their interpersonal relationships.
-The research articulates that professional contentment is realized when individuals feel their job performance aligns with their personal values and expectations related to their specic role.
+The research articulates that professional contentment is realized when individuals feel their job performance aligns with their personal values and expectations related to their specific role.

 For healthcare professionals, it is essential to have a supportive network and a sense of community in order to maintain their mental health (Yoong et al. 2020).
 HR managers can put in place nudges to promote social contact, such setting up common areas for breaks or planning get-togethers.
 These kinds of interventions reduce emotional suffering and improve individual sense of belonging.
 One essential component of work happiness is having a feeling of autonomy and control.
-Giving workers options about their schedule or how to complete a task without adding to their workload might make them feel more condent and contribute to their professional well-being.
+Giving workers options about their schedule or how to complete a task without adding to their workload might make them feel more confident and contribute to their professional well-being.
 This promotes equal employment opportunities.
 This crucial function involves adherence to legal standards, ensuring all potential and current employees are treated equitably, free from bias, discrimination, or favoritism.
 The goal is to guarantee that every individual, with the prerequisite knowledge, skills, and abilities, receives a fair chance at employment opportunities.

 Conclusions

-The application of Nudge Human Resource Management (HRM) techniques in the healthcare industry can signicantly enhance healthcare workers' wellbeing, boost their level of job satisfaction and reduce burnout.
-Without restricting employee autonomy, the small, deliberate actions that dene the nudge approach seem to be especially successful in fostering favourable work environment.
+The application of Nudge Human Resource Management (HRM) techniques in the healthcare industry can significantly enhance healthcare workers' wellbeing, boost their level of job satisfaction and reduce burnout.
+Without restricting employee autonomy, the small, deliberate actions that define the nudge approach seem to be especially successful in fostering favourable work environment.
 These procedures not only improve the health of staff members, but they also raise the standard of patient care (Vlaev et al. 2016).

 Finally, reducing burnout and raising job satisfaction in the healthcare industry, can be achieved by implementing Nudge HRM techniques.
 However, the success of these treatments involves adaptation, thorough evaluation, and transparency, as well as the support of a general culture of well-being (Miller, Williams & O'Neill 2018).
 The successful application of these techniques can be ensured by future research and investment in the training.
 It may improve further by building upon the responsibility of individuals, thereby increasing the quality of patient services and the everyday lives of healthcare workers.
 Although, nudge treatments have been shown to be successful, a thorough analysis of their results in various healthcare contexts is still required.
 Subsequent research endeavours may center on doing both quantitative and qualitative assessments of the decline in burnout and rise in job satisfaction subsequent to the adoption of nudge tactics.